Tsvetta Kaleynska

-Tsvetta Kaleynska (Bulgarian: Цвета Калейнска; born June 19, 1988), better known as Tsvetta, is an entrepreneur, author, and media personality.
+Tsvetta Kaleynska (Bulgarian: Цвета Калейнска, born June 19, 1988), known professionally as Tsvetta, is a Bulgarian-American businesswoman, entrepreneur, and media personality.
+She is the founder and CEO of RILA Global Consulting, a consumer intelligence and market research firm, and GLORION MEDIA, a media and talent company.
+She is the co-creator and co-host of "The Money Signal: From Main Street to Wall Street", a financial markets podcast produced alongside NYSE floor trader Peter Tuchman.
+A recurring television commentator on consumer trends and markets across Bulgarian and U.S. networks, she is recognized for building businesses and media platforms from the ground up.

-Early life
+Early life and education

 Tsvetta was born and raised in Veliko Tarnovo, Bulgaria in the family of a university professor and a gynaecologist, both of Bulgarian descent.

-In 2008, Tsvetta moved to the United States on an academic scholarship to pursue her higher education.
+In 2008, she moved to the United States on an academic scholarship to pursue her higher education.

 In 2012, she graduated from St. Francis College, with dual degrees in Marketing Management and International Business and Economics.

-In 2015, she received a master's degree in Public Administration from the City University of New York at Baruch College.
+In 2015, she received a master's degree in public administration from the City University of New York at Baruch College.

+She later obtained a PhD from Veliko Tarnovo University, further strengthening her academic background in business, communication, and analytical disciplines.

 Career and writing

-In 2012 Tsvetta joined the Dogs Bollocks 5 as a consulting strategist specializing in social media analysis and market research.
+In 2012, Tsvetta joined Dogs Bollocks 5 as a consulting strategist specializing in social media analysis and market research.

 In 2015 she moved to Brandwatch as customer success director.

-In 2019, she founded RILA GLOBAL CONSULTING, a boutique consumer insights agency.
-She has held leadership roles on the Peace Corps Executive Board and the Girls Leading Our World Executive Board.
+In 2019, she founded RILA GLOBAL CONSULTING, a boutique consumer insights and social listening agency.
+The company focuses on analyzing digital conversations to uncover trends, risks, and opportunities across industries.

+Tsvetta has held leadership roles on the Peace Corps Executive Board and the Girls Leading Our World Executive Board.

-Tsvetta published her first book of poetry, "Flowers From Heaven" in 2011.
-Her work is featured in outlets such as the national scientific magazine “Българска наука” /Bulgarian Science/, Cosmopolitan magazine and other newspapers and magazines in Eastern Europe.
-In 2014, Kaleynska published her second book: “#TheQueen: Social Media”.
+Tsvetta published her first book of poetry, Flowers From Heaven, in 2011.
+Her work has been featured in outlets such as the national scientific magazine "Българска наука" (Bulgarian Science), Bulgaria Cosmopolitan magazine and other newspapers and magazines in Eastern Europe.

+In 2014, Kaleynska published her second book, #TheQueen: Social Media.

-In 2023, Tsvetta Kaleynska published "Историята на Кукерите" ("The Story of Kukeri"), a bilingual coloring book celebrating her Bulgarian heritage.
-Motivated by a desire to teach her children about Bulgarian traditions, Kaleynska aimed to preserve and pass down cultural heritage.
+In 2023, she published Историята на Кукерите (The Story of Kukeri), a bilingual coloring book celebrating Bulgarian heritage.
 The book features texts in both Bulgarian and English and was gifted to the library of the Consulate General of Bulgaria in New York City.

-In 2024, Kaleynska wrote a series of children's books designed to promote foreign language literacy.
-Titled "Sweet Dreams," the series includes editions such as "Sweet Dreams, New York City," available in multiple languages including Polish, Serbian, Bulgarian, Arabic, and Spanish.
-Other editions in the series encompass global cities such as London, Tokyo, Berlin, Madrid, and Sofia.
+In 2024, Kaleynska wrote a series of children's books titled Sweet Dreams, designed to promote foreign language literacy.
+The series includes editions such as Sweet Dreams, New York City, available in multiple languages including Polish, Serbian, Bulgarian, Arabic, and Spanish, as well as other global city editions.

-Additionally, Kaleynska authored an architectural coloring book series titled “Coloring …, Architectural Wonders To Inspire,” published by Barnes & Noble and Amazon.
-This series features architectural wonders from countries including Albania, Turkey, Bulgaria, Serbia, Montenegro, Hungary, Poland, and Greece, among others.
+She also authored the Coloring …, Architectural Wonders To Inspire series, featuring architectural landmarks from countries including Albania, Turkey, Bulgaria, Serbia, Montenegro, Hungary, Poland, and Greece.